 Now moving on to cool, I personally feel there’s really little reason to worry about temperatures for this drive unless you’re using it as a work drive or scratch disk and have data transfers happening actively.
 Still, here’s a shot of our ROG Strix Arion + Seagate FireCuda 510 1TB under Crystal DiskMark workload.
 We’re seeing relatively normal temps.
 Note that ambient is 30*C Manila temperature.
 So going back to cool, I can at least confirm ASUS is on point in that but what’s also on point is the visual styling that ASUS ROG has imbued into the Arion.
 Amongst all enclosures that I have seen, and I’ve searched far and wide, the ROG STRIX Arion does have personality thanks to its ROG aesthetics.
 And while I can be convinced that my other preference, the SilverStone MS11 does look elegant, the gamer in me would easily jump with ASUS.
 Not to mention anything under ROG has a particularly admirable after-sales support.

 So ultimately it all boils down to price.
 My other option, the Silverstone MS11, is priced at $59 and pretty much features the same feature set as the Arion.
 The main dfference, the hook slot, the RGB and aesthetics.
 We’ve seen the MS11 in COMPUTEX last year and while I’m confident it can subdue thermals from many an SSDs, the Arion takes the crown for me any day.
-But don’t take my word as law, in a more professional environment, the MS11 will easily be the choice especially if you’re boss is paying for and you don’t want your gamer side showing but for all intent and purposes, the MS11 is a hard find here in Manila and with the Arion being readily available, its a simple choice.
+But don’t take my word as law, in a more professional environment, the MS11 will easily be the choice especially if your boss is paying for and you don’t want your gamer side showing but for all intent and purposes, the MS11 is a hard find here in Manila and with the Arion being readily available, its a simple choice.

 So should you buy the Arion?
 Tough question.
 If you’re buying it looking to build your own portable hard drive, you’ll get better value with the readily-built solutions from most Taiwanese brands.
 The Arion is mostly intended for power users that have outgrown their older SSDs and want to extend the life of their SSDs.